hawkinx/shared/Elasticache_redis_and_Crossplane.md

 ### Example Crossplane manifests

-The VPC and subnets are taken as given, mainly because I didn't use Crossplane to deploy them for my test environment but anybody using the information given in this document will most likely know multiple ways or provisioning VPCs in any case.
+The VPC and subnets are taken as given, mainly because I didn't use Crossplane to deploy them for my test environment, but anybody using the information given in this document will most likely know multiple ways or provisioning VPCs in any case.

 These are basically the manifest files I ended up with once I'd got provisioning to work the way I wanted; they have been cleaned up a little and verified.
 They most will need editing to work in another environment, even if you use the same AWS region as I did (`eu-north-1`).